Collagen is making its way into many of our skincare products and supplements.

 But it is important to remember that collagen supplements are not a form of complete protein, so you should make sure that you are taking a product that meets the requirements of your body.

 Always take care in introducing a new supplement into your diet.

 If you are unsure or experience any adverse effects, you should consult your doctor.

 How are you feeling about collagen now?

-To continue your collagen research read, ‘Can collagen keep your joints and bones healthy?’
+To continue your collagen research, read: Can collagen keep your joints and bones healthy?”

 The advice in this article is for information only and should not replace medical care.
-Please check with your GP or healthcare professional before trying any supplements, treatments or remedies.
-Food supplements must not be used as a substitute for a varied and balanced diet and a healthy lifestyle.
+Please check with your GP or healthcare professional before trying any supplements, treatments, or remedies.